HCPS-OTIS/tools/templates/windows.md

 Device will not power on/screen stays black.
 LED is lit.
 Reseated internal connections.
 Device will not power on/screen stays black.
 LED will not light.
 Reseated internal connections.

-Device blue screens, crashes during memory test
+Device blue screens and crashes during memory test
-Device randomly blue screens, then when you start it back up, it launches the memory test, but always hangs at about 50% completion or crashes again during that test.
-I have swapped in known good ram and that fixed the issue.
-Trying this ram in a different machine yields the same crashes.
+Device randomly blue screens, then when starting back up, it launches the memory test, but always hangs at about 50% completion or crashes again during that test.
+Swapping in known good RAM fixes the issue.
+Trying the same RAM in a different machine yields the same crashes.

 SSD does not show as boot option/not installable
 SSD does not show as boot option/not able to install OS or even partition it.
 Probably has failed.
 I have reseated it to no effect.
 I removed the SSD and placed it into a known working device and it still failed to be detected.
 I removed a known working SSD from another device and placed it into this device, and it was detected and able to boot.